CiscoDevNet/sample-code-cmx/README.md

 # sample-code-cmx

-**Description**:  This is the repository of all sample code for Cisco CMX (connected mobility experience).
+**Description**:  This is the repository of all sample code for Cisco CMX (connected mobile experiences).
 Currently there are two versions of CMX MSE available - MSEV8.X and MSEV10.X.
 Please find the right set according to your CMX MSE version.
 To understand more on how CMX works, please visit [DevNet CMX](http://developer.cisco.com/site/cmx-mobility-services/).

 ## What's in this repository